Verification: 9e226c70d56a456d

 Prozak,Music,Reviews,Ed Steele,

-Photo courtesy of Ed Steele
+Photo Courtesy Of Ed Steele

 After Wolfpac, I got to see Prozak from Strange Music for the first time as well.
 This homie is a legend in his own right.
 Not only is he a Strange Music artist, but he has much clown love from Juggalos.
 When he took the stage, all hands went into the air.
 Prozak performed a stripped-down, minimalist set.
 For most rappers, following a spectacle like Wolfpac would be a challenge, but when you have a lyrical skill and a good stage presence, that is all you need to win over rowdy Juggalos.